 Dr. Kang, Hyunjin is an assistant professor of the Wee Kim Wee School of Communication and Information.
 Prior to joining WKWSCI in 2016, she worked as a postdoctoral scientist in the Center for the Connected Consumer at the George Washington University School of Business.
 Her research investigates psychological effects of interactive communication technologies on consumer behaviors and communication processes.
-Her work has been published in Media Psychology, Computers in Human Behaviors, Mass Communication & Society, Journalism & Mass Communication Quarterly, and elsewhere.
+Her work has been published in New Media & Society, Media Psychology, Computers in Human Behaviors, Mass Communication & Society, Journalism & Mass Communication Quarterly, and elsewhere.

 Asst Prof Kang Hyunjin